ReghinaA/bugs_I_found/README.md

 ______________________________________________________________________________________

 #### 👾 2.
-Same app.
+Same educational app for kids who want to learn programming languages.
 It does not deal with switching between programming languages in the middle of the game well.
 If I select Python in the beginning of the game, start playing and then select Java it would show a warning message (which is not user friendly) and there would be mistakes in the script (like semicolon in Python and no semicolon in Java).

 <img width="1292" alt="Screen Shot 2023-01-09 at 20 51 42" src="https://user-images.githubusercontent.com/66965539/211634227-5ed59e62-a71e-408c-a327-4a7dc02407f7.png">